 This afternoon has been left free for you to continue exploring at your own pace.
 You may choose to do a short hike up Cerro de la Cruz for panoramic views of the city, or enjoy a bit of bargain hunting in what is regarded as one of the best cities for shopping in Central America.
 There is everything here, from high-end jewellery to street vendors selling locally-produced crafts and textiles.
 Alternatively, try the choco-museum for a Mayan hot chocolate, which comes with pure chocolate, hot milk, honey and chili powder to mix to your personal taste.
 Stay: Villa Colonial (Premium) (B)

-This afternoon, we head out by boat to explore two of the many Mayan villages surrounding the lake.
-Santiago Atitlan lies at the base of the volcanic peaks of Toliman and Atitlan, and is home to the Tzutujil Maya people.
+This morning, we head out by boat to explore two of the 12 Maya villages surrounding the lake.
+Santiago Atitlan lies at the base of the volcanic peaks of Toliman and Atitlan and is home to the Tzutujil Maya people.
 The Tzutujil can trace their ancestry back to the post-classic period of the Maya (around 900-1500 AD).
-They still wear a traditional form of dress, with the women in particular sporting colourful blouses with embroidered geometric and bird designs.
-This is a busy village with lots of visitors and locals going about their business.
-Our second stop, on our return to Panajachel, is to the quieter island of San Antonio and the textile and ceramic co-operatives found there.
+They still wear traditional dress, with women in particular sporting colourful blouses featuring embroidered geometric and bird designs.
+This is a lively village, bustling with both visitors and locals going about their business.

 The Great Plaza is one of the most amazing achievements of the Classic Maya period and contains the greatest collection of Maya sculpture anywhere in Meso-America.
 Next door is the Acropolis - a group of massive pyramidal structures where royal power was once concentrated.
 Ascending one structure is the famous Hieroglyphic Stairway.
 Composed of some 2500 individual glyphs, its sides flanked by serpentine birds and snakes, this is the New World's longest inscribed Pre-Colombian text.